Salesforce Data Backup Best Practices: Your Go-to Guide

 • How often will I test my backups?

-Use Remote Storage
+The Power of Remote Storage

 Consider Retention Span